-If the surviving Dependent Child is a Dependent Child of a deceased DCC Employee or a DCC Retiree, Survivor benefits are provided as described in Appendix F, Section F-1.5 Survivor Benefits.
+If the surviving Dependent Child is a Dependent Child of a deceased DCC Employee or a DCC Retiree, Survivor benefits are provided as described in Appendix D, Section D-1.5.
+Survivor Benefits.
 After December 31, 2017, no one will be an eligible surviving Dependent Child of a DCC Employee.

-Section 9.
+Section 10.
 Notices

 The following notices are prescribed under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), the Newborn's and Mother's Health Protection Act of 1996, and other federal legislation.
-The Plans are not subject to many of the legal requirements described in these notices.
-See "Retiree-Only Coverage" under Section 1.
-ERISA Information.
-However, to the extent provided in the applicable Appendix, the Plans may have elected to voluntarily comply with these requirements.